 There are ways to tell if something's amiss with your Nissan axle assembly.
-It doesn't have to be a great mystery, although figuring this out can be a puzzle.
-You have to put together the pieces to paint a clear picture.
-Before the axle assembly fails completely, you have to gather the clues.
-Here are some hints and tips to properly diagnose the axle trouble and troubleshoot the problem:
+However, figuring this out can be a puzzle.
+Here are some tips on how to troubleshoot the problem:

 Rumbling and vibrations

 When you drive down the road and experience some rumbling or some vibrations as the vehicle accelerates or turns, chances are, something's not right with your axle assembly.
-The axle can be almost worn out or nearly broken.
+The axle can be worn out or broken.
 When accompanied by unusual sounds, you can almost be sure that something needs to be checked in that assembly.
 The problem could most likely be the CV joint.
-You have to check to find the right cure right away.
-Don't ignore even seemingly minor issues.
-Axle troubles can cause serious problems when driving.

 Free play/excessive movement

-If you suspect a fault within the axle assembly, you can always check it out up close and search for any sign of wear.
+If you suspect a fault within the axle assembly, you can always search for any signs of wear.
 Move the axle up and down.
 If there's free play or excessive movement, then you got your answer.
-The axle is probably too worn out and would need a replacement.
-If the vehicle has reached more than 100,000 miles, it shouldn't be a surprise at all.
-It's time to give the old axle some rest.
+The axle is probably worn out and needs replacement.
+If the vehicle has reached more than 100,000 miles, it shouldn't be a surprise.
 As you take a closer look at the axle, also check the rest of the assembly.
-This will be a great opportunity for you to catch any impending trouble early on.
+This will be a great opportunity for you to catch any impending trouble.

 That low-pitched growl from the axle is never a good thing.
-This may seem like tire drone and might be unnoticeable at low speeds.
-But once this caught your attention, as this may also be accompanied by vibration, you'll have to check the axleshaft bearing or the differential carrier bearing.
-Search for any sign of wear such as leaks and scores.
+This may seem like tire drone and may be unnoticeable at low speeds.
+It may also be accompanied by vibration.
+Check the axle shaft bearing or the differential carrier bearing and search for any signs of wear such as leaks and scores.
 A damaged carrier bearing would usually require an axle rebuild.
-If it's the axleshaft bearing, you may have to replace the seal, bearing, and the axleshaft itself.
-Although it won't be easy to figure out which part of the assembly is acting up simply through the strange noises when driving, these shouldn't be ignored.
-Even if you have no idea which part of the assembly or the rest of system has an issue, these should be enough reason for you to have the system checked.
+If it's the axle shaft bearing, you may have to replace the seal, bearing, and the axle shaft itself.
+Although it won't be easy to figure out which part of the assembly is acting up simply through hearing its strange noises, it shouldn't be ignored.